solsu01/zowe-cli/docs/CLIReadme.md

       * `$  zowe profiles create ssh-profile ssh333 --host sshhost --user ibmuser --priavetKey /path/to/privatekey --keyPassphrase privateKeyPassphrase`

 ## update | upd<a name="module-update"></a>
-Update a  profile.You can update any property present within the profile configuration.
+Update a  profile.
+You can update any property present within the profile configuration.
 The updated profile will be printed so that you can review the result of the updates.
 ### zosmf-profile<a name="command-zosmf-profile"></a>
 z/OSMF Profile